markkcruz/Little-FORTRAN-Compiler/README.md

 **An analysis divides program into components and creates the intermediate representation.
 This part consists of three phases:**

-1. Lexical analysis (lexing,scanning) breaks the source code text into small pieces called tokens.
+1. Lexical analysis (lexing, scanning) breaks the source code text into small pieces called tokens.
 Each token is a single atomic unit of the language,for instance a keyword,identifier or symbol name.
 The token syntax is typically a regular language,so a finite state automaton constructed from a regular expression can be used to recognize it.
 This phase is also called lexing or scanning,and the software doing lexical analysis is called a lexical analyzer or scanner.

 2. Syntactic analysis (parsing) is the process of analyzing a text,made of a sequence of tokens,to determine its grammatical structure with respect to a given formal grammar.